mightyspring/javascript/README.md

 ## <a name='events'>Events</a>

   - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of:
+  > This is optional (but preferred) for one parameter, but rarely should more than one param be passed.

     ```js
     // bad